openssl/openssl/Configurations/README-design.md

     DEPEND[ossltest]=../libcrypto.a
     INCLUDE[ossltest]=../include

-This is the build.info file in 'engines/', telling us that two modules called 'engines/dasync' and 'engines/ossltest' shall be built, that dasync's source is 'engines/e_dasync.c' and ossltest's source is 'engines/e_ossltest.c' and that the include directory 'include/' may be used when building anything that will be part of these modules.
+This is the `build.info` file in `engines/`, telling us that two modules called `engines/dasync` and `engines/ossltest` shall be built, that `dasync`'s source is `engines/e_dasync.c` and `ossltest`'s source is `engines/e_ossltest.c` and that the include directory `include/` may be used when building anything that will be part of these modules.
-Also, both modules depend on the library 'libcrypto' to function properly.  ossltest is explicitly linked with the static variant of the library 'libcrypto'.
-Finally, only dasync is being installed, as ossltest is only for internal testing.
+Also, both modules depend on the library `libcrypto` to function properly.  `ossltest` is explicitly linked with the static variant of the library `libcrypto`.
+Finally, only `dasync` is being installed, as `ossltest` is only for internal testing.

-When Configure digests these build.info files, the accumulated information comes down to this:
+When `Configure` digests these `build.info` files, the accumulated information comes down to this:

     LIBS=libcrypto libssl